qiandongyq/walmart-cookie-toolkit/README.md

 ## Update Extension

 Install the new version of the extension will remove all your custom profiles, slots, cookies and settings.
 Please remember to export them to a file before you re-install the extension.
-After the reinstallation is done, import the file you exported and you good to go.
+After the reinstallation is done, import the file you exported and you are good to go.

 <img src="doc/sync.png" alt="sync">

 ## Usage